simokay/compendium/adversaries/Jamna Gleamsilver.md

     damage_dice: 1d6
 spells:
   - "Jamna is a 4th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 12, +4 to hit with spell attacks).
 Jamna has following spells prepared:"
-  - Cantrips (at will): mage hand, minor illusion, prestidigitation, ray of frost
+  - At Will: mage hand, minor illusion, prestidigitation, ray of frost
-  - 1st level (3 slots): charm person, color spray, disguise self, longstrider
+  - 3/Day Each: charm person, color spray, disguise self, longstrider
 ---